-Financial support is critical to graduate recruitment and retention and securing increased funding for research-based graduate students remains a significant strategic priority for the University of Alberta.
-The U of A's average financial support for graduate students is competitive with Canada's leading graduate schools.
-However, average financial support for doctoral students, which declined slightly to \$25,721 in 2012-13, has remained relatively unchanged compared with other U15 institutions since 2006-2007.
+Financial support is critical to graduate recruitment and retention, and securing increased funding for researchbased graduate students remains a significant strategic priority for the U of A. The university's average financial support for graduate students is competitive with Canada's leading graduate schools.
+However, average financial support for doctoral students, which declined slightly to \$25,721 in 2012-2013, has remained relatively unchanged compared with other U15 institutions since 2006-2007.
 Support for research master's students has increased seven per cent during this same time, placing it second relative to the U15 cohort.